ljdyer/advent-of-code-2021/solutions/day20/readme.md

 Like most people, I solved the test problems fairly quickly but was surprised by the unexpected border that was created when I ran the program on my actual data.

-I solved part one by manually trimming the border from the output image.
+I solved Part One by manually trimming the border from the output image.

 ## Part Two